 Also ask to join the Vet Rehab Yahoo email list, stay connected to your college or university Whatsapp group, and keep asking questions!
-You will be surprised at how willing and happy people are to support others in the profession.
+You will be surprised at how willing and happy Vetrehabbers are to support others in the profession.

 Thirdly, stay abreast of knowledge in the field through formal continuing education specific to Veterinary Rehabilitation.
-We should never stop learning and growing, particularly in a field as exciting and constantly expanding as Veterinary Rehabilitation.
+We should never stop learning and growing, particularly in a field as exciting and expanding as Veterinary Rehabilitation.
 There are many ways in which we can remain ever learning through formal channels:

 It is easiest to start online, with a platform such as Onlinepethealth.

-These platforms allow you to access lectures by international speakers on a broad range of topics, to watch informative videos on exercises, procedures and techniques, and to brush up on both the therapy and the business side of things through the blog.
-You’ll have access to podcasts by international experts, all from the screen of your laptop or ipad, so that you get a world-class educational experience without having to leave home.
+These platforms allow you to access lectures by international speakers on a broad range of topics, watch informative videos on exercises, procedures and techniques, and brush up on both the therapy and the business side of things through the blog.
+You’ll have access to podcasts by international experts, all from the screen of your laptop or iPad, so that you get a world-class educational experience without having to leave home.

-Also, where possible, attend short courses and live conferences, both in your area and internationally, if you can afford it.
+Where possible, attend short courses and live conferences, both in your area and internationally, if you can afford it.
 Some international conferences to look out for include the STAAR, IAVRPT and VEPRA conferences.

 The IAVRPT conference is a more formal conference, with lectures, wetlabs and round table discussions led by top practitioners.
 The next IAVRPT conference will be held in Cape Town, South Africa.